DIY deck build project

-Our move didn’t go as planned (the closing date was pushed back a few days) and we had been camping out in our old house’s living room on an air mattress and deck chairs with a cooler of food until yesterday when we finally got to move into our new home.
+Our move didn’t go as planned (the closing date was pushed back a week) and we had been camping out in our old house’s living room on an air mattress and deck chairs with a cooler of food until yesterday when we finally got to move into our new home.
 Yay!

 More on that in a future post. 🙂